RobertASmith/About_me/README.md

 ### SHINY APPS

-- WHO Dept. Sexual and Reproductive Health -  Research Female Genital Mutilation (deployed) - [link](https://www.who.int/news-room/q-a-detail/fgm-cost-calculator)
+**WHO Dept. Sexual and Reproductive Health** -  Research Female Genital Mutilation (deployed) - [link](https://www.who.int/news-room/q-a-detail/fgm-cost-calculator)

+Converting a heemod model in R into an R-Shiny application which is now being used by the World Health Organisation.

-- HTA Examplar (in progress) - [link](https://github.com/RobertASmith/DOAC_Shiny)
+**HTA Examplar** (in progress) - [link](https://github.com/RobertASmith/DOAC_Shiny)

 ## Teaching: